-Cutting the Community Service Block Grant (CSBG) will not only adversely affect thousands of residents of Massachusetts, but will also remove millions of dollars from communities across the Commonwealth.
-It will devastate vulnerable men, women, and children while also weakening communities as a whole.
+Cutting the Community Service Block Grant (CSBG) program will not only adversely affect thousands of residents of Massachusetts, but will also remove millions of dollars from communities across the Commonwealth.
+It will devastate vulnerable individuals, families, and seniors while also weakening communities as a whole.

-Similarly, eliminating the Low Income Home Energy Assistance Program (LIHEAP) and weatherization programs will hurt low income families struggling through winters in New England, and will create a public health hazard in cities and towns across Massachusetts.
+Similarly, eliminating the Low Income Home Energy Assistance Program (LIHEAP) and weatherization programs (WAP) will hurt low income families struggling through winters in New England.
+This will cause people to have to make terrible choices between heating, eating, food, clothes, and medicine, and will create a public health hazard in cities and towns across Massachusetts.

 If passed, this budget will have severe impact on thousands of residents of Massachusetts and the communities they live in.
-In all likelihood, many Community Action Agencies would have to shut their doors, stranding the thousands of men, women, and children who rely on our services for basic needs.
+In all likelihood, many Community Action Agencies may have to shut their doors, stranding the thousands of individuals, families, seniors and veterans who rely on our services for basic needs.
 As importantly, we help thousands of individuals access the kinds of services that allow them financial self-sufficiency.
 Gutting the programs that help Community Action Agencies will not eliminate poverty – it will only make the challenges that low income families face worse.

 The President’s budget would have a devastating impact on the people we serve.
 Here is information about how many people we serve in several different ways now – people we would not be able to serve under the President’s budget.

 - CAAs serve approximately 600,000 individuals, more than 330,000 families in Massachusetts, including more than 180,000 children

 - A majority of the families that CAAs serve have an income but still need assistance